 Most stomach polyps don't become cancerous.
-But certain types can increase your risk of stomach cancer in the future.
+But certain types can increase your risk of stomach cancer.
 Depending on the type of stomach polyp you have, treatment might involve removing the polyp or monitoring it for changes.

-But as a stomach polyp enlarges, open sores (ulcers) can develop on its surface.
+But as a stomach polyp enlarges, open sores called ulcers can develop on its surface.
 Rarely, the polyp can block the opening between your stomach and your small intestine.

-Pain or tenderness when you press your abdomen
+- Pain or tenderness when you press your stomach

 When to see a doctor

-See your doctor if you have persistent blood in your stool or other signs or symptoms of stomach polyps.
+See your health care provider if you have ongoing blood in your stool or other symptoms of stomach polyps.

 Stomach polyps form in response to damage to your stomach lining.
 The most common causes of stomach polyps are:

-Familial adenomatous polyposis.
-This rare, inherited syndrome causes certain cells on the stomach's inner lining to a specific type of polyps called fundic gland polyps.
+- Familial adenomatous polyposis.
+This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a type of polyp called fundic gland polyp.
 When associated with this syndrome, fundic gland polyps are removed because they can become cancerous.
-Familial adenomatous polyposis can also cause adenomas.
+Familial adenomatous polyposis also can cause adenomas.

 Factors that increase your chances of developing stomach polyps include:

-Certain medications.
-Long-term use of proton pump inhibitors, which are medications used to treat gastroesophageal reflux disease, has been linked to fundic gland polyps.
+- Certain medicines.
+Long-term use of proton pump inhibitors has been linked to fundic gland polyps.
+These are medicines used to treat gastroesophageal reflux disease.

 Tests and procedures used to diagnose stomach polyps include:

-Endoscopy, to view the inside of your stomach
+- Endoscopy, to view the inside of your stomach with a scope

-Tissue sample (biopsy), which can be removed during endoscopy and analyzed in the laboratory
+- Tissue sample, also called a biopsy, which can be removed during endoscopy and analyzed in the laboratory

 Treatment depends on the type of stomach polyps you have:

-Small polyps that aren't adenomas.
+- Small polyps that aren't adenomas.
 These polyps might not require treatment.
-They typically don't cause signs and symptoms and only rarely become cancerous.
-Your doctor might recommend periodic monitoring so that growing polyps or polyps that cause signs and symptoms can be removed.
+They typically don't cause symptoms and only rarely become cancerous.
+Your provider might recommend periodic monitoring so that growing polyps or ones that cause signs and symptoms can be removed.

-Large polyps.
-These polyps might need to be removed.
+- Large stomach polyps.
+These might need to be removed.
 Most stomach polyps can be removed during endoscopy.

-Polyps associated with familial adenomatous polyposis.
-These polyps are removed because they can become cancerous.
+- Polyps associated with familial adenomatous polyposis.
+These are removed because they can become cancerous.

-Your doctor will likely recommend follow-up endoscopy to check for recurring polyps.
+Your provider will likely recommend follow-up endoscopy to check for recurring polyps.

 Treating H. pylori infection

-If you have gastritis caused by H. pylori bacteria in your stomach, your doctor will likely recommend treatment with antibiotics.
-Treating an H. pylori infection may make hyperplastic polyps disappear, and may also stop polyps from recurring.
+If you have gastritis caused by H. pylori bacteria in your stomach, your provider will likely recommend treatment with a combination of medicines, including antibiotics.
+Treating an H. pylori infection can make hyperplastic polyps disappear and also might stop polyps from recurring.